RiccardoMearini/UrmaDealGenie/README.md

 You will need the following (full details further below):
 1. A 3Commas account that is setup with at least 1 active DCA bot
 1. A new 3Commas API key and secret
-2. Urma Deal Genie release, either:
+1. Urma Deal Genie release, either:
+   - `UrmaDealGenieAWS-{ver}.zip` AWS Lambda function package, or
-   - UrmaDealGenieApp-_(version)_.zip console application, or
+   - `UrmaDealGenieApp-win10-64.exe`, `UrmaDealGenieApp-osx-64` or `UrmaDealGenieApp-linux-x64` console application, or
-   - urmagurd/deal-genie Docker image, or
+   - `urmagurd/deal-genie:{ver}` Docker image
-   - UrmaDealGenieAWS-_(version)_.zip AWS Lambda function package
-     - plus an Amazon Web Services (AWS) account

 See [UrmaDealGenie Releases](https://github.com/UrmaGurd/UrmaDealGenie/releases) for the zips, or [urmagurd/deal-genie Docker registry](https://hub.docker.com/repository/docker/urmagurd/deal-genie) for the Docker image.